okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/migrate-to-okta-password-hooks/main/index.md

 layout: Guides
 ---

-This guide explains how to migrate users into Okta as they authenticate using Password Import Inline Hooks
+This guide explains how to migrate users into Okta as they authenticate using Password Import Inline Hooks.

 ---